Management plan compartment 17

 Continue with regular contracted mowing and bollard maintenance.

-This is a small, dense fragment of woodland with a fringe of grassland containing vigorously suckering English elm and a large quantity of deadwood.
+This is a small, dense fragment of woodland with a fringe of grassland on its eastern end, both containing vigorously suckering English elm.
+The woodland contains a large quantity of deadwood, with copious ivy growing in the trees.
 Pignut occurs in small numbers amongst a number of garden shrubs and herbs both introduced and planted.
+The grassland contains common spotted and pyramidal orchids, but is (2014) being overrun by a thick carpet of ground elder.

 Maintain current extent of woodland by minimal intervention.